-The U.S. Drug Enforcement Administration, or DEA, limits the availability of the active ingredients in certain of our current drug candidates and, as a result, our quota may not be sufficient to complete clinical trials, or to meet commercial demand or may result in clinical delays.
+The Drug Enforcement Administration, or DEA, limits the availability of the active ingredients in certain of our current drug candidates and, as a result, our quota may not be sufficient to complete clinical trials, or to meet commercial demand or may result in clinical delays.

 The DEA regulates chemical compounds as Schedule I, II, III, IV or V substances, with Schedule I substances considered to present the highest risk of substance abuse and Schedule V substances the lowest risk.
-Certain active ingredients in our current drug candidates, such as oxycodone, are listed by the DEA as Schedule II or III substances under the Controlled Substances Act of 1970.
-Consequently, their manufacture, research, shipment, storage, sale and use are subject to a high degree of regulation.
+Certain active ingredients in our current drug candidates, such as oxycodone, are listed by the DEA as Schedule II under the Controlled Substances Act of 1970.
+Consequently, their manufacture, research, shipment, storage, sale and use are subject to a high degree of oversight and regulation.
 For example, all Schedule II drug prescriptions must be signed by a physician, physically presented to a pharmacist and may not be refilled without a new prescription.
 Furthermore, the amount of Schedule II substances we can obtain for clinical trials and commercial distribution is limited by the DEA and our quota may not be sufficient to complete clinical trials or meet commercial demand.
 There is a risk that DEA regulations may interfere with the supply of the drugs used in our clinical trials, and, in the future, our ability to produce and distribute our products in the volume needed to meet commercial demand.

-Government agencies may establish and promulgate usage guidelines that directly apply to our products.
+Government agencies may establish and promulgate usage guidelines that directly apply to our drug candidates.

-Government agencies, professional and medical societies, and other groups may establish usage guidelines that apply to our drugs.
+Government agencies, professional and medical societies, and other groups may establish usage guidelines that apply to our drug candidates.
 These guidelines could address such matters as usage and dose, among other factors.
-Application of such guidelines could limit the use of our drugs.
+Application of such guidelines could limit the use of our drug candidates.

-Conducting clinical trials of our drug candidates exposes us to expensive product liability claims and we may not be able to maintain product liability insurance on reasonable terms or at all.
+Conducting clinical trials of our drug candidates or potential commercial sales of a drug candidate may expose us to expensive product liability claims and we may not be able to maintain product liability insurance on reasonable terms or at all.

 The risk of product liability is inherent in the testing of pharmaceutical products.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit or terminate testing of one or more of our products.
 Our inability to obtain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of our products.
 We currently carry clinical trial insurance but do not carry product liability insurance.
+If we successfully commercialize one or more of our drug candidates, we may face product liability claims, regardless of FDA approval for commercial manufacturing and sale.
 We may not be able to obtain such insurance at a reasonable cost, if at all.
 If our agreements with any future corporate collaborators entitle us to indemnification against product liability losses, such indemnification may not be available or adequate should any claim arise.